AlejandroDavidArzolaSaavedra/CNN-CT-BRAIN/README.md

 This project focuses on developing a classification model to detect brain diseases, such as cancer, tumors, and aneurysms, from CT brain scans.
 </p>

-### 💉 Types of Brain Diseases in the Dataset

-1. **Cancer**: CT scans showing manifestations of cancer in the brain.

-2. **Tumor**: Detailed images capturing the presence of tumors in the brain.

-3. **Aneurysm**: Scans highlighting cases of aneurysms in the brain.

 <br>
 <table align="center">
   <tr>